 Number of servers: 2000+ | Server locations: 148 | IP addresses: 30,000 | Maximum devices supported: 3

 ExpressVPN is our top choice for the best all-round VPN service on the Mac.
-Their dedicated app is intuitive and very user-friendly, which features a one-click option for connecting, as well as some advanced options.
+The firm's dedicated app is intuitive and very user-friendly, featuring a one-click option for connecting, as well as some advanced options.

 The company offers three price plans, with the 12-month plan offering the best value (you get an extra three months into the bargain).
 The packages available are:

 Most secure VPN

 When it comes to security, NordVPN does it like no other.
 Its own ‘Double VPN’ technology encrypts data twice – in other words, it passes your data through two separate VPN servers to make things even more secure – while there are additional security extras such as encrypted chat, web proxy extensions and so on.

 NordVPN’s clients for both macOS and iOS are rather basic compared to others, but keeping things simple can be advantageous for novices.
-This provider is also P2P-friendly and has a seemingly strict ‘zero logs’ policy, but digging further into the latter, the firm’s session logging policy isn’t clear, which is a slight concern.
+This provider is also P2P-friendly and has a strict ‘zero logs’ policy.
 Performance was slightly above average in our testing.

-There's a free 7-day trial (hidden away in the FAQ), and NordVPN is a relatively affordable service.
-There are three plans available with a 30-day money-back guarantee.
-The 1-year plan is the most popular and obvious choice.
+There's a free 3-day trial, and NordVPN is a relatively affordable service.
+There are four plans available with a 30-day money-back guarantee, the fourth plan being the limited 3-year offer which represents great value.
 The packages available are: